Planes Logo

 Planes: Brand overview

 Disney began conceptualizing a spin-off of the popular Cars franchise in 2009, which marked the early stages of the animated film Planes.
-Initially intended for direct-to-DVD and Blu-ray release, the project was shifted to a theatrical release after Disney executives recognized the high quality of the animation and the engaging storyline.
+Initially intended for direct-to-DVD and Blu-ray release, the project was shifted to a theatrical release after Disney executives recognized the animation’s high quality and the engaging storyline.

 Production on the film began in earnest in 2011 under the direction of filmmaker Clay Hall.
-Developed at DisneyToon Studios, a division of Disney specializing in animated films, the project was produced entirely in-house, unlike Cars, which Pixar created.
+Developed at DisneyToon Studios, a Disney division specializing in animated films, the project was produced entirely in-house, unlike Cars, which Pixar produced.

 Significant progress was made in animation and sound design in 2012.
 Comedian Dane Cook was cast as the main character’s voice, Dusty Crophopper, while Teri Hatcher, Brad Garrett, and Julia Louis-Dreyfus voiced supporting roles.
 Special attention was given to the realistic depiction of aircraft and the dynamic flight sequences.